ewerk/gradle-plugins/querydsl-plugin/readme.md

 #### Configuration

 ##### library
 The artifact coordinates of the Querydsl annotation processor library.

 Defaults to `com.mysema.querydsl:querydsl-apt:3.6.0`.

 ##### querydslSourcesDir
 The project relative path to where the querydsl meta model sources are created in.
 It does not matter which annotation processors are used, all meta model classes will be created within this directory.

 Defaults to `src/querydsl/java`.

 ##### jpa
 Boolean flag to indicate if creation of meta model from JPA annotated sources should be enabled.
 If so, a java compile task that enables the `com.mysema.query.apt.jpa.JPAAnnotationProcessor` will be added and used within the project.

 Defaults to `false`.

 ##### jdo
 Boolean flag to indicate if creation of meta model from JDO annotated sources should be enabled.
 If so, a java compile task that enables the `com.mysema.query.apt.jdo.JDOAnnotationProcessor` will be added and used within the project.

 Defaults to `false`.

 ##### hibernate
 Boolean flag to indicate if creation of meta model from Hibernate annotated sources should be enabled.
 If so, a java compile task that enables the `com.mysema.query.apt.hibernate.HibernateAnnotationProcessor` will be added and used within the project.

 Defaults to `false`.

 ##### morphia
 Boolean flag to indicate if creation of meta model from Morphia annotated sources should be enabled.
 If so, a java compile task that enables the `com.mysema.query.apt.morphia.MorphiaAnnotationProcessor` will be added and used within the project.

 Defaults to `false`.

 ##### roo
 Boolean flag to indicate if creation of meta model from Spring Roo annotated sources should be enabled.
 If so, a java compile task that enables the `com.mysema.query.apt.roo.RooAnnotationProcessor` will be added and used within the project.

 Defaults to `false`.

 ##### springDataMongo
 Boolean flag to indicate if creation of meta model from Spring Data Mongo annotated sources should be enabled.
 If so, a java compile task that enables the `com.mysema.query.apt.roo.RooAnnotationProcessor` will be added and used within the project.

 Defaults to `false`.

+##### querydslDefault
+Boolean flag to indicate if creation of meta model from Querydsl annotated sources should be enabled.
+If so, a java compile task that enables the `com.mysema.query.apt.QuerydslAnnotationProcessor` will be added and used within the project.

+Defaults to `false`.